MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/compiled-bindings.md

 ms.technology: xamarin-forms
 author: davidbritch
 ms.author: dabritch
-ms.date: 10/23/2018
+ms.date: 10/25/2018
 ---

 # Xamarin.Forms Compiled Bindings

+_Compiled bindings are resolved more quickly than classic bindings, therefore improving data binding performance in Xamarin.Forms applications._

 Data bindings have two main problems:

 1. There's no compile-time validation of binding expressions.
 Instead, bindings are resolved at runtime.
 Therefore, any invalid bindings aren't detected until runtime when the application doesn't behave as expected or error messages appear.
 1. They aren't cost efficient.
-Bindings are resolved at runtime using general-purpose object inspection, and the overhead of doing this varies from platform to platform.
+Bindings are resolved at runtime using general-purpose object inspection (reflection), and the overhead of doing this varies from platform to platform.

 Compiled bindings improve data binding performance in Xamarin.Forms applications by resolving binding expressions at compile-time rather than runtime.
 In addition, this compile-time validation of binding expressions enables a better developer troubleshooting experience because invalid bindings are reported as build errors.